Easter in Sicily: Traditions, Festivals, and the Best time for Vacationing in Sicily

 Everything about this Sicily villa says “relaxation”.
 The gardens are pristine and peaceful, the interiors are both grand and welcoming, and the atmosphere is one of quiet elegance.
 Spend your days lounging by the heated swimming pool, exploring the gorgeous premises, or simply taking in the scenery from the terrace.

 Inside, the villa features superior furnishings, refined finishes, and all the comforts you’d expect from one of the best villas in south east Sicily.
 There’s air conditioning to keep you cool, multiple dining and lounge areas for group gatherings, and a team dedicated to provide excellent service on hand to handle special requests and ensure your stay is flawless from start to finish.
-All of the luxury you could ever dream of from £31k per week.
+All of the luxury you could ever dream of.
+Weekly rates vary from €32,000 to €82,000 depending on time and availability.

 Beyond the villa,